taktsun/ERV_simulation/README.md

 	    renv::restore()

- 5. Then run 3 R scripts to reproduce the results.
+ 5. Run 3 R scripts to reproduce the results.
 Start new R session (Ctrl+Shift+F10) before you run each script.

 	- sim1_VAR(1).R
 	- sim2_lorenz.R
 	- reanalysis_main.R

 Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).